 A few large and well-designed prospective cohort studies, which used validated questionnaires to assess diet and recorded endpoints in a systematic manner, were initiated recently.
 They demonstrated that replacement of fat with carbohydrate was not associated with lower risk of CHD, and may even be associated with increased total mortality (29-31).
 Furthermore, a number of systematic reviews of cohort studies have shown no significant association between saturated fat intake and coronary artery disease or mortality, and some even suggested a lower risk of stroke with higher consumption of saturated fat (3,6,32,33).
-These studies were conducted predominantly in high-income countries (United States and Europe) but few were conducted in other regions of the world, overall representing \sim 80% of the global population.
-Likewise, data from the Fatty Acids and Outcomes Research Consortium consisting of 15 prospective cohorts worldwide (33,083 adults who were free of CVD) demonstrated that biomarkers of very long-chain SFA (20:0, 22:0, 24:0) were not associated with total CHD (associations for fatal and nonfatal CHD were similar), and if anything, levels in plasma or serum (but not phospholipids) may be inversely associated with CHD (34).
+These studies were conducted predominantly in high-income countries (United States and Europe) but few were conducted in carbohydrate was associated with higher risk of death other regions of the world, overall representing ~80% but not with risk of CVD.
+This study also demonof the global population.
+Likewise, data from the Fatty strated that individuals in the quintile with the Acids and Outcomes Research Consortium consisting highest saturated fat intake (about \sim 14% of total of 15 prospective cohorts worldwide (33,083 adults daily calories) had lower risk of stroke, consistent who were free of CVD) demonstrated that biomarkers with the results from meta-analyses of previous of very long-chain SFA (20:0, 22:0, 24:0) were not cohort studies (36).
+Furthermore, in a newly pubassociated with total CHD (associa-tions for fatal and lished study of 195,658 participants from the UK nonfatal CHD were similar), and if anything, levels in Biobank who were followed up for 10.6 years, there

-Recently, in a large and the most diverse study addressing this question, the PURE (Prospective Urban Rural Epidemiological) study (35) in 135,000 people mostly without CVD from 18 countries on 5 continents (80% low- and middle-income countries), increased consumption of all types of fat (saturated, monounsaturated, and polyunsaturated) was associated with lower risk of death and had a neutral association with CVD.
-By contrast, a diet high in short-, medium-, and long-chain saturated fatty acids; these fatty acids have diverse physical and chemical characteristics, and differing effects on various blood lipids and lipoproteins (9,11,12).
-Data from the U.S. Department of Agriculture, FoodData Central (126).
+Recently, in a large and the most diverse study tion of polyunsaturated for saturated fat was addressing this question, the PURE (Prospective Ur- associated with higher CVD risk.
+Although there was ban Rural Epidemiological) study (35) in 135,000 also a positive relation of saturated fat intake with allpeople mostly without CVD from 18 countries on 5 cause mortality, this became significant only with continents (80% low- and middle-income countries), intakes well above average consumption (37). increased consumption of all types of fat (saturated, Notably, the diet with the lowest hazard ratio for allmonounsaturated, and polyunsaturated) was associ- cause mortality comprised high fiber (10 to 30 g/day), ated with lower risk of death and had a neutral as- protein (14% to 30%), and monounsaturated fat (10% sociation with CVD.
+By contrast, a diet high in to 25%) intakes and moderate polyunsaturated fat inversely associated with CHD (34).